utsavkafley/redditimagedownloader/README.md

 ## Installation and Setup Instructions

-Clone down this repository.
+Clone this repository.
 You will need `praw` and `pythonsimplegui` installed globally on your machine.
 See requirements.txt for more info

 ## Reflections